remeh/mehstation/README.md

     * Games view displaying screenshots, playing videos and showing description of executables
     * App mode focused on starting traditional apps (VLC, Firefox, Steam, etc.).
 Also more suitable for Raspberry Pi.
   * Multi-platform: Linux, Windows, (not tested on Mac yet).
-  * Easy configuration with the dedicated app : mehstation-config
+  * Easy configuration and scraping with the dedicated app: [mehstation-config](https://github.com/remeh/mehstation-config)
-  * Automatic scraping of games resources
+  * Command-line configuration and scraping also available: [mehtadata](https://github.com/remeh/mehtadata)
   * Import configuration from EmulationStation
   * Favorite your executables, launch random executables, etc.
   * Automatic detection and visual mapping of gamepads.